arunneru/my-blog-site/content/posts/first.md

-# Introduction
+## Introduction

-PCA is one of the most widely/often used methods in data science/machine learning.
+PCA is one of the most widely used methods in data science/machine learning.
 It is mainly used for reducing the dimension of a high dimensional data that comes handy when extracting important features relevant for further data analysis/machine learning algorithms.
-For example, inn linear regression there is a benefit of no-correlation betweeen principle components that is a bit of headache when dealing with original variables, not to mention the reduced computational cost from dealing with a few relevant principle components.
+For example, in linear regression not having correlation betweeen principle components alleviate the bit of headache when dealing with original variables that are often correlated and give inconsistent p-values depending on which order they were included in estimating the coefficients, not to mention the reduced computational cost from dealing with a few relevant principle components as opposed to the full-extent of the original variables.
 The lower-dimension, to which the data is projected to, is chosen so that a certain desired fraction of the full extent of the original data is retained in the projected lower-dimensional space.

-# Within-groups sum of squared distances (WSS): #
+## Within-groups sum of squared distances (WSS): #

 $$
 WSS_k =  \sum_{l=1}^k{\sum_{x_i \in {C_l}}{d^2(x_i, \overline{x_l})}}